 In the UK, giffgaff is a low-cost mobile network using coverage from O2.
 The network, which is a fully-owned sub-brand of O2, offers a choice of goodybag bundles from £6/month.
 There are no contracts to sign and no credit checks to undergo, giving you flexibility to change at any time.
 It’s also possible to use giffgaff on a pure Pay As You Go basis, with no monthly minimum spend.

-In this article, we’ll take an in-depth look at the giffgaff service including the bundles available and other key features of giffgaff (such as 1GB of extra data, free calls to other giffgaff members, online community-driven support and Always-On data).
+In this article, we’ll take an in-depth look at the giffgaff service including the bundles available and other key features of giffgaff (such as the 1GB of extra data, free calls to other giffgaff members, online community-driven support and Always-On data).
 We’ll also compare the prices on giffgaff to other major mobile networks before looking at the level of coverage you can expect and how to keep your existing phone number.

-- 1 Pricing & Tariffs
+- 1 Bundles & Pricing

 - 2 Features

 - 4 Handsets